Disabled Playwright Support Programme

 This award is open to anyone who identifies as disabled and meets the criteria for applying to the programme.

-To be eligible to apply for the Disabled Playwright Support Programme, you should:
+To be eligible to apply for the Disabled Playwright Mentoring Programme, you should:

-• Be able to commit to an six-month intense programme
+Be able to commit to an eight-month intense programme

 You should also be:

-• Available for the in person Playwright Introduction Day on Friday 31st January 2025
+Available for the Playwright Introduction Day in Friday 30th January 2026

 Unfortunately, we are unable to accept applications from playwrights who:

-• Are in full-time formal education (i.e. 16 hours total or more per week).
+Are in full-time formal education (i.e. 16 hours or more per week).
 If you are in part-time education, please contact us to discuss your options.

-• Have received financial support from Playwrights' Studio in the previous 18 months (this doesn't include attending workshops or groups run by us).
+Have received support from Playwrights’ Studio in the previous 18 months (this doesn’t include attending workshops or groups run by us)

 If you are in doubt regarding your eligibility, please contact us at info@playwrightsstudio.co.uk